 We love a challenge, I guess it’s why we live the way we do, and although we don’t count countries or boast about how many we’ve travelled, we are well on our way to visiting 50.
 I expect certain countries to be more difficult, those with no access to safe drinking water are definitely more taxing, but Egypt was on an entirely different level of arduous.
 Egypt was CHALLENGING and I’ll try to explain why.

-We just spent 10 days back-packing and travelling Egypt.
+We just spent 10 days backpacking and travelling in Egypt.
 We arrived into the Port of Nuweiba from Jordan and travelled to Cairo, Luxor, Aswan, Abu Simbel and Marsa Allam by a combination of mini-bus, taxi and train.
 We spent approximately 30 hours travelling and covered a fair few kilometres; 2,464km – 1,531 miles <- which doesn’t include all the sight-seeing we did as well.

 Let me tell you that nothing, over the entire 10 days, EVER went according to plan.
-It was just 10 days of sheer frustration; a feeling of constantly being drained of emotional energy through bad encounters and having to be ultra careful.
+It was just 10 days of sheer frustration; a feeling of constantly being drained of emotional energy through bad encounters and having to be ultra-careful.
 It was very tiring and the further south we travelled the worse it became.

 I did deliberate about writing this but then I had at least twenty-five different people agree with me, including a number of friends who said Egypt was their worst holiday ever and they’d never, ever go back.
 Some of those comments ranged from experiences that happened 2 to 20 years ago which makes us believe that the problems we’ll list below are not new and that nothing has improved in the country over a prolonged period of time.

 All of our reasons are subjective, we acknowledge this and we’re happy to discuss any of our points with you, if you’d like.

 30 Reasons Why We Found Egypt Was CHALLENGING